 Signs of dog smelling a mouse

 Our dogs have incredible senses of smell, which we really cannot fully appreciate or understand.

 There will be times when your dog displays behaviour that will appear confusing and sometimes a little crazy.

 If there is a mouse around and your dog has scented it then it’s likely that he will:

-- Charge around, trying to follow the scent.
+Charge around like crazy, trying to follow the scent.
 He’ll have his nose down to the floor one minute then the next he’ll be sniffing the air.